Schools Interested in Joining the

 This form does not commit you to participating in the PSCP.
 The school will be required to complete a separate Intent to Participate form to participate in the PSCP.

 In-Person training will be held at DPI for schools new to the PSCP.
-This training will cover an overview of the program and completion of the Intent to Participate; it will be offered in the fall of 2019 sign up will be available closer to the training dates.
+This training will cover an overview of the program and completion of the Intent to Participate.
+The training will be offered in the fall of 2020 and sign up will be available closer to the training dates.

 Determine if your school is a "new private school" or an "existing private school" by answering the following questions: